* China Q1 GDP growth below f'cast at 8.1 pct vs 8.9 pct in

 BEIJING, April 13 China's economy grew at its

-weakest pace in nearly three years in the first quarter, with
+slowest in nearly three years in the first three months of 2012,

 The GDP data headlined a flurry of indicators published on